What Are The Differences Between Regulated and Deregulated Energy

 Wholesale Energy Markets

 In most regulated energy states, there is not a wholesale energy market the same way there is in a deregulated energy state.
 Because the utilities control everything in regulated markets, there is no need for a free-trading wholesale market.
+In fact, utilities are allowed through regulation to recover stranded costs as they develop new infrastructure and generation.
 Deregulated states, on the other hand, have wholesale markets where electricity and natural gas trade as commodities.
+These wholesale electricity markets are governed by Regional Transmission Organizations (RTOs) and Independent System Operators (ISOs) who manage transmission networks and balance supply and demand throughout the system.

 Billing Options

 In regulated markets, customers receive one bill for energy from their local utility company.
 That bill is straightforward and the customer pays whatever the regulated rate is for that particular period.
 In deregulated markets, however, billing is quite different.
-Not only can supplier rates appear on a local utility bill, customers can elect to receive two bills: one from the supplier for energy supply and one from the utility for energy delivery.
+Not only can supplier rates appear on a local utility bill, customers can elect to receive a dual bill from the energy supplier.
+Customers have a lot more choice and flexibility around their billing terms, price structures, and supplier contract language.

 Consumer Choice